Nini0la/llm-agents/README.md

-# llm-scrapers
+# llm-agents
-a few useful scrapers using LLMs on the back for guidance.
+Public repository showcasing a few agents I'm happy to share at the moment.
+More info to come.